Biology and Behavior

-Bed bugs are elusive, nocturnal creatures and come out at night to feed exclusively on blood.
+Bed bugs are elusive, nocturnal creatures that come out at night to feed exclusively on blood.
 They are very resilient and may live up to 12 months without a blood meal.
-Contrary to popular belief, bed bugs are not caused by poor sanitation.
+Contrary to popular belief, poor sanitation does not cause bed bugs.
 Bed bugs are not limited to the bed or the bedroom but instead will disperse throughout a dwelling.
 They will crawl considerable distances to obtain a blood meal.

 How Did This Happen?